vespa-engine/vespa/container-documentapi/README.md

 Dependency artifact for building container bundles.
 To build standalone document clients, use `documentapi` instead.

-The actual java code remains in `documentapi`, becuase it uses common test files with the C++ code in the same module.
+The actual java code remains in `documentapi`, because it uses common test files with the C++ code in the same module.